adl/hoaf/README.md

 An automaton with state-based acceptance can be trivially converted to transition-based acceptance by shifting the acceptance set membership from each state to its outgoing transitions, and the two semantics are compatible in the sense that the two automata would recognize the same language.
 If the automaton has no dead states (i.e., states without successor), the result of such transformation can easily be reversed.

 The two semantics disagree slightly on the handling of dead states.
 The state-based semantics allow dead states to appear in acceptance sets, while there is no way to do that with transition-based acceptance.
-This difference is inconsequential: a dead state is never going to contribute anything useful the recognized language.
+This difference is inconsequential: a dead state is never going to contribute anything useful to the recognized language.

 Authors